oracle-livelabs/oci/apps-cloud-adventure-cio/00-introduction/introduction.md

 ### **Objectives (DRAFT)**

 This Activity Guide will lead you along the way through a set of Adventure Labs, where you will experience the:
-1. How to easily carry out common application end-user administration tasks
+1. Use Security Console to easily manage user access
-2. The power and ease of configuring and extending your Fusion Cloud applications to meet your business requirements
+2. Configure or Extend your Fusion Cloud Applications
-3. The capabilities of Fusion Cloud to integrate with various systems and applications
+3. Experience the power of the integration capabilities of Fusion Cloud
-4. How to easily create powerful analytics to drive better business insight
+4. Create powerful analytics for business insight

-Adventure awaits, click on the picture, show what you know, and rise to the top of the leader board!!!

-Let's create your team name!
+Let's create your team name for your cloud adventure!

 [![Cloud Adventure](images/cloud-adventure-checkpoint-image.png)](https://apex.oracle.com/pls/apex/f?p=159406:LOGIN_TEAM:::::CC:SCMCLOUDADVENTURE)